Emilie du Chatelet and Euler: A Rare Convergence on the Hypotheses of Physics: Châtelet-Mairan Debate Over Forces (1741)

 In any case, in 1740 Euler could not comment on her {\it Institutions} since he had not read it.
 However, he praised du Châtelet anyway, as he knew her work on the nature of fire published two years earlier (together with his prize-winning dissertation).
 Euler added:

 {\it ...
 Il m’est bien glorieux, Madame, de me voir en lice avec une personne qui fait un des plus rares ornements de son Sexe, par le Lustre que Vous avez bien voulu répandre sur les sciences les plus relevées, en y portant la Sublimité de Votre génie.
-Cela seul, je le sens bien, est capable de me donner un Relief que je n’oserais espérer de mes faibles lumières ...}\footnote{Smirnov 1963. pp. 280-281.} [“It is an honor for me, Madame, to find myself competing with a person who makes one of the rarest adornments of her sex, by the luster that You have been kind enough to spread over the most distinguished sciences, by wearing there the sublimity of Your genius.
-This alone, I feel, it is capable of giving me a relief that I would not dare to hope for from my feeble intellect.”]
+Cela seul, je le sens bien, est capable de me donner un Relief que je n’oserais espérer de mes faibles lumières ...} [“It is a great honor for me, Madame, to find myself in a competition with a person who makes one of the rarest adornments of her sex, by the brilliance with which You illuminate the most exalted sciences, by bringing to them the Sublimity of Your genius.
+This alone, I feel it is capable of giving me the depth that I would not dare to hope for from my modest knowledge.”]{\footnote{Smirnov 1963, pp. 280-281.
+See Letter 1 in Appendix A.}}

 In the summer of 1741, the public debate between Châtelet and de Mairan was raging.
 In June, after learning that Euler was on his way to Berlin, Châtelet wrote to Maupertuis that she wanted Euler to read her {\it Institutions}, including her letter to de Mairan.
 On August 8, Émilie wrote again (she was in Brussels), after learning from the newspapers that Euler had arrived to Berlin.